Skip to main content

 This does not mean ADHD is not real or that all ADHD is a vision problem.
 However, a comprehensive functional vision evaluation before or alongside an ADHD assessment ensures that treatable vision conditions are not overlooked - and that children receive the right treatment.

-Vision Conditions That Mimic ADHD
+Which Vision Conditions Mimic ADHD Symptoms?

 These conditions are missed by standard school vision screenings and routine eye tests.